tr1plus/zabbix_truenas_SCALE_snmp/README.md

 I tried reaching out via the forum & reddit to get this resolved, but never got any support or interest in this.
 I decided to work on this for personal usage & hope to help someone else with this too.

-**NOTE:** I had to delete certain logic in this, since with the new SNMP data the pools no longer share data usage statistics (% used).
-I had to monitor this on datasets using some calculated fields.
+**NOTE:** I had to delete certain logic in this, since with the new SNMP data the pools no longer share data usage statistics.
+I had to monitor this on datasets using some calculated fields and the available data.
 I have built a rule to only do this on the "root" datasets (so no sub datasets/folders) as my logic would only work for those based on the available fields in SNMP I could find.

 ## Requirements
 Zabbix version: 6.0 and higher.